React Architecture Patterns in ReactJS Apps

 Advantages of Fragment :

-React Fragment used to replace the <div> element, that means it will not add the extra node to the DOM.
+React Fragment is used to replace the <div> element, which means it will not add the extra node to the DOM.

 • The code readability of React Fragment is higher.